On a computer-aided approach to the computation of Abelian integrals: Computational results

 Hence, the system with the given perturbation has four limit cycles, one attracting and one repelling inside each loop, see Figures \ref{Respic} and \ref{Case4}.
 The run-time of the program was, for the left (right) branch, 82 (78) seconds, a total of 1182 (1166) boxes were used to cover the 3 ovals, 82 (56) of these belong to the {\tt fail} class.

 To prove that the unstable separatrices of the saddle are attracted to a limit cycle enclosing the figure eight loop, as indicated in Figure \ref{Case4}, we first calculate $I^o(h)$, the outer Abelian integral, for some $h>0$ values with low accuracy to find an indication of a sign change.
 It appears that a limit cycle bifurcates from an oval close to $H=0.1$.
-Therefore, we compute $I^o(0.09)$, and $I^o(0.11)$,
+Therefore, we compute $I^o(0.09)$, and $I^o(0.11)$, the result is given in Table \ref{8LInto},

 These calculations verify that the perturbed system has an attracting limit cycle bifurcating from an oval outside the figure eight loop.
 The run-time of the program was 39 seconds, a total of 496 boxes were used to cover the 2 ovals, 52 of these belong to the {\tt fail} class.